Novogrudok: Soviet reoccupation

 In the summer of 1944, units of the Home Army's Novogrudok partisan district partook in Operation Ostra Brama, fighting alongside the Red Army to occupy Vilnius.
 On 8 July 1944, the Red Army reoccupied Novogrudok after almost three years of German occupation.
 However, after retaking Western Belorussia from the Germans, the recent allies became enemies.
-Thus, on August 21, 1944, in the village of Surkontakh, the commander of the Home Army's Novogrudok partisan district, Lieutenant Colonel Maciej Kalenkiewicz, nicknamed "Kotvich" (1906-1944) from the Khubala detachment, was killed in a battle with tenfold superior units of the NKVD.
+Thus, on 21 August 1944, in the village of Surkontakh, the commander of the Home Army's Novogrudok partisan district, Lieutenant Colonel Maciej Kalenkiewicz, nicknamed "Kotvich" (1906-1944) from the Khubala detachment, was killed in a battle with tenfold superior units of the NKVD.
 During the war, more than 45,000 people were killed in the city and the surrounding area, and over 60% of housing was destroyed.

 After the war, on this region did the organization "the black cat", which was aimed at the struggle against the Soviet regime, so in March 1948, the United group of troops of the organization "the black cat" with several units "bulbivtsiv" (total 200 men) attacked the Novogrudok to release the arrested members of his organization.
 The city was the base of the MGB's Special Department, which fought against anti-Soviet partisans.
 The anti-Soviet partisan movement continued until the early 1960s until it completely ceased to exist.

 After the war, the area remained part of the Byelorussian SSR, and most of the destroyed infrastructure was rapidly rebuilt.
-On 8 July 1954, following the disestablishment of the Baranavichy Voblast, the raion, along with Novogrudok, became part of the Hrodna Voblast, where it still is, now in Belarus.
+On 8 July 1954, following the disestablishment of the Baranavichy Region, the raion, along with Novogrudok, became part of the Grodno Region, where it still is, now in Belarus.